kennywall/import-test/_posts/2009-04-11-small-business-online-presence.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>Hitting on a common problem I have, and just need to talk it out a little bit on here so I can continue finding the right approach.
+{% include JB/setup %}Hitting on a common problem I have, and just need to talk it out a little bit on here so I can continue finding the right approach.
 My brother Richard has an accounting firm in Hawaii, and my mom and her partner have an alternative health business I guess you'd call it.
 They both do well.
 However they struggle with their web site and Internet presence.
 I have offered up to help before, but because I am busy or something else happens I don't deliver.
 This was back more when I had my web development business with my ex-wife.
 They have the same basic need, but slightly different scenarios.
 First of all one is a service based business and the other is a product / service based business.